bcgov/aqwarnings/frontend/warnings/2025-11-04_continue_pm25_obr_Whistler.md

--   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within 50 km of the Cranbrook hospital until November 05, 2025 12:00 PM local time.
+-   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within 50 km of the Valemount firehall until November 06, 2025 12:00 PM local time.
 No vegetative debris may be ignited or added to ignited piles.
 Contravention of these provisions may be subject to a fine under the Regulation.

--   Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-04_issue_pm25_obp_Cranbrook.pdf) for the statutory decision-maker sign-off.
+-   Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-04_continue_pm25_obr_Whistler.pdf) for the statutory decision-maker sign-off related to open burning restrictions.

 # Voluntary emission reduction actions